 The deadlift is a great strength training move that targets a number of muscle groups at once.
 But what are the best deadlifts for men over 40?

-So on your next leg day, try out some of these deadlifts for men over 40 to spice up your lower body workout!
+Keep reading to learn some awesome deadlifts for men over 40 and spice up your lower body workouts!

 Conventional Barbell Deadlifts

 The deadlift is a great exercise that works a number of muscles at once, making it ideal to include in a full-body workout.